HowardP98/HowardP98/README.md

 - Backend programming in Python using Flask
 - Java with Spring Boot and security configuration using Spring Security
 - MySQL database management
-- Semantic HTML5 markup and CSS3 styling
+- Semantic HTML5 markup, CSS3 and Tailwind CSS styling
 - Reactive and reusable Vue.js components
 - Version control with Git/GitHub
 - Clean code practices, SOLID principles, and documentation